 Waveney Kerbside Composting

-The garden waste collection service costs £42 per year for a fortnightly collection.
+The garden waste collection service costs £43 per bin for the twelve months from 1st March 2018 for a fortnightly collection.
 Contact Waveney District Council directly (using details above) for any queries or issues you may have with your green bin collections.
 Find out more and subscribe to the collection service here.

 What can I recycle in my green bin?